sarahciston/codingcare/posts/guide.md

 ### Value many forms

->"Writing elegant code requires all of the same components as crafting.
+"Writing elegant code requires all of the same components as crafting.
 There is absolutely skill, sophisticated technique, and technical knowledge required to be successful in the field.
 In both cases, we are using our hands and our brains to create something for others to enjoy.
 When thinking about code as a craft, we can look to the crafting community for ways to improve our industry."
+{: .quote }

 –(Mercedes Bernard, [–@CrochetCodeCraft])
 {: .quote .attrib }